What does a certifier actually do?

 Check out the video below for an outline of:

-BA&A is committed to teamwork to help simplify certification for residential projects.
+BA&A is committed to collaboration to help simplify certification for residential projects.
+More about compliance and the responsibilities of private certifiers here from QBCC

 The approvals process, though unique for each project, usually reflects the following stages (for demolition permits, the process is slightly different).